Saisri-Gajula/forum/feature.md

 # Homepage Design: Enhancing User Interaction
+## Overview
+A user logs into their account, the page is directed to the homepage.
+This homepage displays posts from the user's favorite authors, as well as popular posts.
+Additionally, users have the capability to interact with these posts by liking, commenting, saving, or reporting them.
 ## Design Features:
 Homepage – Seamless Integration of Elements: Logo, Navigation, Headline, CTA, Photos, Text Content, and Footer.